Mexico Volcanoes Frequently Asked Questions

 Not at this time.

-We are happy to make arrangements such as personalized tours, extra hotels rooms, airport pick ups and arrange for private rooms.
-Please indicate that you would like a private room on your application and we will contact you with information on single room supplement costs (for hotels only).
+We are happy to make arrangements for conveniences such as personalized tours, extra hotel rooms, airport pick-ups, or private rooms.
+Please indicate that you would like a private room on your application and we will contact you with information on single-room supplement costs (for hotels only).

 Not at this time.